Enabling self-service access approvals for Okta in Jira Service Management

-This guide will walk you through the steps needed to set up Multiplier's access approvals feature once you've connected your identity provider.
+This guide will walk you through the steps needed to set up Multiplier's self service access request workflow feature once you've connected your identity provider.

 1. Turn on the enable application catalog setting in Multiplier's configuration.
 This can be accessed through the Apps > Manage your apps in the Jira nav.